10 Biggest Float Fails from Macy’s Thanksgiving Day Parades Over the Years

 Keith Haring’s Figure with Heart

 In 2008, artist Keith Haring’s Figure with Heart piece was translated into a stunning parade balloon as a part of the Blue Sky Gallery series.
 Unfortunately, the balloon took a detour, crashing into the tent used by NBC to house broadcasters announcing the parade for viewers at home.
 Al Roker and friends had to wait until the balloon had been cleared away from the tent to continue their portion of the broadcast.
-If you love the work of Keith Haring, check out these American cities with the coolest street art.

 Bugs Bunny bites the dust